yduwcui/ai-gateway/CONTRIBUTING.md

 using your real name (sorry, no pseudonyms or anonymous contributions.)

-You can add the sign off when creating the git commit via `git commit -s`.
+You can add the signoff when creating the git commit via `git commit -s`.

+### Title and Description

+The title and description of the pull request is really important as they become a part of the commit message.
+There's an automated GitHub action that checks for the various aspects of the PR title and description.
+Please make sure that these automated checks pass after you open a PR by following the error messages.

-## Code Reviews
+### Code Reviews

-* The pull request title should describe what the change does and not embed issue numbers.
-The pull request should only be blank when the change is minor.
-Any feature should include a description of the change and what motivated it.
-If the change or design changes through review, please keep the title and description updated accordingly.
-* **A single approval is sufficient to merge**.
-If a reviewer asks for changes in a PR they should be addressed before the PR is merged, even if another reviewer has already approved the PR.
 * During the review, address the comments and commit the changes **without squashing the commits, force pushing, or rebasing the branch**.
 This facilitates incremental reviews since the reviewer does not go through all the code again to find out what has changed since the last review.
 When a change goes out of sync with main, please rebase and force push, keeping the original commits where practical.
+  * The only exception to this rule is when you mistakenly pushed a non-signoff commit.
+    In this case, you can amend the commit with the signoff line and force push.
 * Commits are squashed prior to merging a pull request, using the title and PR description as commit message by default.
 Maintainers may request contributors to edit the pull request title and description to ensure that it remains descriptive as a